VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/circuits2.md

 {{< attribution >}}

-[Diode page on Wikipedia](https://en.wikipedia.org/wiki/Diode) (which is actually super good)
+[Diode page on Wikipedia](https://en.wikipedia.org/wiki/Diode) (which is actually superb)

 {{< /attribution >}}

-Alright, so in very basic terms, it's a part that only lets current flow in one direction (idealy).
+Alright, so in very basic terms, it's a part that only lets current flow in one direction (ideally).
 A one-way road for current.
 If you put a sine wave in, you'll get a sine-wave chopped in half out.
 Now, this assumes everything is ideal, as you'll really get more like the top 40% of the wave out, but we'll get to those details in a bit.
-For now, I recomend watching these videos:
+For now, I recommend watching these videos:

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/Ll0IOk_Ltfc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>